 - The Content Strategy Toolkit by Meghan Casey (“a step-by-step approach for doing content strategy, from planning and creating your content to delivering and managing it” – includes a slew of downloadable templates)

-Sign up for the Intelligent Content weekly email newsletter.
+Sign up for the Content Strategy for Marketers weekly email newsletter.
 When you do, every Saturday we’ll send you an email about content strategy and an exclusive letter from Robert Rose, Chief Strategy Officer for the Content Marketing Institute.

 Cover image by Viktor Hanacek, picjumbo